 God is the Most Powerful Metaphor

-Today there are over 10,000 versions of these religions.
-Beliefs differ depending on the sect and the teacher.
-But, among believers, there are also a variety of beliefs.
-Everyone has a unique approach to the subject of a higher power.
+Today Western organized religion has over 10,000 versions.
+Beliefs among them differ depending on the sect and the teacher.
+Each of these has its interpretation of the doctrines and higher power.
 These religions aren’t new.
-They result from combining Egyptian, Babylonian, Persian, and Assyrian mystery religions.
+They are the rebranding and combining of Egyptian, Babylonian, Persian, and Assyrian mystery religions.

 Loving God More than People

 What happens when we elevate an imaginary being above the people and the planet?
 That is obvious.
 Organized religion is at the root of man’s crimes against man.
 It seems to contradict the message that the creator wants us to love one another.
-Instead, we use various forms of mythology as an excuse to hate.
-This is the tangible effect of the most powerful metaphor.
+Instead, we use various forms of mythology to excuse hate, which is the most apparent tangible effect of the most powerful metaphor.

 When The Word God Becomes Meaningless

-Since the word God can mean anything, it becomes the reason and excuses the exercise of hate.
+Since God can mean anything, it becomes the reason and excuses the exercise of hate.
 The word God becomes the excuse to commit unspeakable acts of violence.
-It spawns racial, ethnic, and religious genocide.
+Their interpretation of what God wants becomes the justification for racial, ethnic, and religious genocide.
 It’s the reason for gender discrimination and subjugation.
 Knowledge is the enemy of ignorance.